Bellamkonda Ramaraya Kavindrulu: Early life and education

 Ramaraya Kavi's earlier name was Rama Rao.
 He was born to Bellamkonda Mohan Rao and Hanumamba on 27 December 1875, in Pamidipadu in Andhra Pradesh.
 Though they were 6000 Niyogi Brahmins, they paradoxically embraced the Vaishnava tradition headed by Sri Ramanuja Acharya..
 As such, Rama Rao's family was also deeply religious and devoted to Lord Vishnu and pursuing Vishishtadvaita.

 Rama Rao lost his father at the age of 7 years.
 He had homeschooling and could not pursue higher education due to poor health.
 Sankaramanchi Lakshminarayana Sastri and Sankaramanchi Seetaramaiah taught him the Upanishads, Namaka Chamakam or Sri Rudra Chamakam, Vedas, etc.

 Rama Rao later continued his studies in Mahabhashyam, Vyakaranam (Grammar), and Tarkam (logic) under Purighatla Rama Sastri, Bhagavatula Hari Sastri and Purighatla Subrahmanya Sastri.
 He learnt Manorama, Sabdendu Sekharamu, Patanjali Bhashyam, etc. under Purighatla Rama Sastri.
 Initially, Rama Rao learnt up to Siddhanta Kaumudi to Sandhi Panchakam under Purighatla Rama Sastri.
 Based on this simple instruction, he ventured into writing a simplified commentary on Siddhanta Kaumudi entitled as Saradratri, and Kuvalayanandamu.

 His biographer and first disciple Lanka Sundararama Sastri had written that Rama Rao was initiated into spirituality at the age of 14.
 As a consequence of his initiation into spiritual realm, Rama Rao has changed his name from 'Rao' to 'Raya'.
 Subsequently, in praise of the Lord Hayagreeva, he has written Srimad Hayavadana Satakam, Hayagreeva Ashtottara Satanamavali, Sri Hayagreeva Sahasranamavali, Hayagreeva Navaratnastuti which are said to be rare and very difficult compositions in Sanskrit.
 Perhaps that is the reason, scholars argued, why Ramaraya Kavi himself had given commentaries to these poetic works.

 Refuting Visishtadvaita

 Ramaraya Kavi's contribution to Advaita Siddhanta, refuting Visishtadvaita, is said to be central to the Indian Vedic literature and spirituality.
 Though Ramaraya Kavi's family embraced the Vaishnava tradition, his studies of Sri Bhashyam of Ramanuja and the commentary of Adi Shankara on the Bhagavad Gita led him to believe in the existence of gaping holes in the dialectics of Vishistadviata.

-Ever since he turned into a complete Smartaby adopting Advaita of Adi Shankara.
+Ever since he turned into a complete Smarta by adopting Advaita of Adi Shankara.
 He did not stop there.
 In his commentaries on Advaita, especially in his work Sankaraasankara Bhasya Vimarsaha, he has tried to prove ten most important interpretations of Ramanuja's Sri Bhashyam as false.

 Similar efforts of condemning Visishtadvaita continued in his later works such as Siddhanta Sindhuhu. and Vendanta Sangrahaha.